Marc Schenker

 Lots of Light

-It makes sense to infuse your interiors with excessive light—coastal areas always enjoy the brilliant sunshine and natural light that makes these environments so appealing.
+It makes sense to infuse your interiors with excessive light–coastal areas always enjoy the brilliant sunshine and natural light that makes these environments so appealing.
 Here’s one surefire trick to brighten up your interior: paint the walls white.
 Using white walls amplifies the effects of natural light that makes it into your home.
-And that segues into another important strategy: windows, specifically large windows.
-The more windows your home has, the more it’ll be flooded with light, thereby amplifying the coastal effect exponentially.
-Besides windows, think about adding skylights and glass doors.

 Simple Fabrics

 Tying into the whole clean and crisp look of white walls and airy modernity, the use of fresh and comfy fabrics in your home is another necessity to achieving coastal design.
 The goal with these kinds of fabrics isn’t just for aesthetics; it’s also to get to a certain level of comfort that makes you want to relax and take in the sumptuousness of your environment.
-Ideas for fabrics in a coastal scheme include:- Cotton rugs
+Ideas for fabrics in a coastal scheme include:

 - Linen slipcovers